 In the words of Kid Cudi, “It’s true that pain makes people change.”

-If we aren’t prepared for this level of fatigue or need for redirection, we can spiral down a rabbit hole across a spectrum of emotions which deprive us of any sense of joy and accomplishment we may used to feel, leaving us begging the question “how did I even get to BE here (in this circumstance that I don’t consent to)?”
+If we aren’t prepared for this level of fatigue or need for redirection, we can spiral down a rabbit hole and across a spectrum of emotions which deprive us of any sense of joy and accomplishment we may used to feel, leaving us begging the question “how in the world did I even get here (in this circumstance that I don’t consent to)?!”

-The most ubiquitous experience of this that we can all seem to relate to is when we find ourselves inadvertently fighting with strangers on the internet,
+The most ubiquitous experience of this that we can all seem to relate to is when we find ourselves inadvertently fighting with strangers over civil rights issues on the internet.

 And we want to be very clear, it is the stance of the NeuroTrust to acknowlege that the pain and associated barriers people experience are real.

-We all process pain differently, but each individual’s sensitivity to pain is modulated in the same region of the brain, the amygdala and nocireceptors that create the stress reactions we experience.
+We all process pain differently, but each individual’s sensitivity to pain is modulated in the same parts of the brain called the amygdala and nocireceptors that create the stress reactions we experience.
 So, whether it’s emotional tension or physical trauma our minds process that source of pain in the same part of our brain that decides whether to shut down or stick out the painful experience in order to survive.

-The good news is, that there is also a section of the brain, and we’ll discuss that a bit later, that sends relaxation signals to help ease that tension.
+The good news is, that there is also a section of the brain, and we’ll discuss that a bit later, that sends relaxation signals to help ease that tension when we trigger it.

 Tell us about any progress you’ve made on a goal you’re working toward.
 What made it worth working toward?
 What’s driving you now?
 Inertia?
 Is it personally meaningful?
 Have you noticed any signs (or triggers) of fatigue?